moorhen-coot/MoorhenElectron/README.md

 # MoorhenElectron
 An Electron version of the Moorhen molecular graphics program.

-[Moorhen](https://github.com/moorhen-coot/Moorhen/)is a web browser molecular graphics program based on the Coot desktop program.
+[Moorhen](https://github.com/moorhen-coot/Moorhen/) is a web browser molecular graphics program based on the Coot desktop program.
 This project is an Electron App version of Moorhen.

 ## **Build Instructions**